-Stage Example Monitoring and Review Stage 1 Green Progress Card Duration: 4 weeks Monitoring: Form Tutor Head of Department where engagement with learning and/or consequences are a concern in one subject area Receiving repeated notifications in a term for either equipment or homework or uniform Receiving repeated late detentions Going off-site without permission Engagement with learning/consequences are a concern in one subject area Parents/carers are called by the Form Tutor or Head of Department as appropriate.
+Stage Example Monitoring and Review Stage 1 Green Progress Booklet Duration: 4 weeks Monitoring: Form Tutor Head of Department where engagement with learning and/or consequences are a concern in one subject area Receiving repeated notifications in a term for either equipment or homework or uniform Receiving repeated late detentions Going off-site without permission Engagement with learning/consequences are a concern in one subject area Parents/carers are called by the Form Tutor or Head of Department as appropriate.
 Up to three targets are set for all lessons over a 4 week period.
 Intervention is logged on CPOMS by the Form Tutor or Head of Department as appropriate.
 Form Tutor and parents/carers check and sign the report daily along with subject staff.
 Head of Year or Head of Department as appropriate checks the report fortnightly.
 A review phone call will be made by the Form Tutor or Head of Department as appropriate at the end of two and four weeks with the outcome recorded on CPOMS.
-Stage 2 Amber Progress Card Duration: 6 weeks Monitoring: Head of Year Insufficient improvement following Stage 1 Green Progress Card Engagement with learning/consequences are a concern in two or more subject areas Planned or unplanned extended removal from lessons Parents/carers are called in for a meeting with the Head of Year, Form Tutor and the student.
+Stage 2 Amber Progress Booklet Duration: 6 weeks Monitoring: Head of Year Issued for one of the following reasons: Insufficient improvement following Stage 1 Green Progress Card Engagement with learning/consequences are a concern in two or more subject areas Planned or unplanned extended removal from lessons Parents/carers are called in for a meeting with the Head of Year, Form Tutor and the student.
 Up to three targets are set for all lessons over a 6 week period.
 Intervention is logged on CPOMS by the Head of Year.
-Form Tutor and parents/carers check and sign the report daily along with subject staff.
-The Head of Year checks the report weekly.
+Form Tutor and parents/carers check and sign the booklet daily along with subject staff.
+The Head of Year checks the booklet weekly.
 Review phone calls take place at two and four weeks with the Head of Year.
 A review meeting with the parents/carers, the Head of Year, Form Tutor and the student takes place at the end of the six weeks with the outcome recorded on CPOMS.

-Stage Example Monitoring and Review Stage 3 Red Progress Card Duration: 8 weeks Monitoring: Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour If a student has a current social worker or they are a looked-after child, relevant professionals and/or the Virtual School will be informed and involved in the process.
-If a student has SEND needs then the SENCO/Assistant SENCO will also be informed and involved in the process Issued for one of the following reasons: Insufficient improvement following Stage 2 Amber Progress Card Suspension (1-3 days) Parents/carers are called in for a meeting with the Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour, the Head of Year and the student.
+Stage Example Monitoring and Review Stage 3 Red Progress Booklet Duration: 8 weeks Monitoring: Assistant Headteachers with responsibility for behaviour in conjunction with the Head of Year If a student has a current social worker or they are a looked-after child, relevant professionals and/or the Virtual School will be informed and involved in the process.
+If a student has SEND needs then the SENCO/Assistant SENCO will also be informed and involved in the process Issued for one of the following reasons: Insufficient improvement following Stage 2 Amber Progress Card Suspension (1-3 days) Parents/carers are called in for a meeting with the Assistant Headteachers responsibility for behaviour, the Head of Year and the student.
 Up to three targets are set for all lessons over an 8 week period.
-Intervention is logged on CPOMS by the Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour.
-Form Tutor and parents/carers check and sign the report daily along with subject staff.
-The Head of Year checks the report weekly.
-The Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour checks the report fortnightly.
+Intervention is logged on CPOMS by the Assistant Headteachers with responsibility for behaviour.
+Form Tutor and parents/carers check and sign the booklet daily along with subject staff.
+The Head of Year checks the booklet weekly.
+The Assistant Headteachers with responsibility for behaviour checks the report fortnightly.
 Review phone calls take place at two and six weeks with the Head of Year.
-Review meetings with parents/carers, the Assistant Headteacher or Associate Assistant Headteacher with responsibility for behaviour, the Head of Year and the student take place at four and eight weeks and the outcome is recorded on CPOMS.
+Review meetings with parents/carers, an Assistant Headteacher with responsibility for behaviour, the Head of Year and the student take place at four and eight weeks and the outcome is recorded on CPOMS.